Practice questions

 (e).

-To find the $y$-intercept, put $x=0$, and find y:
+To find the $y$-intercept, put $x=0$ and find $y$:

 $y=f(0)=-2\cdot 0^2-2\cdot 0+3=3$

-As ordered pair, the y-intercept is $(0, 3)$.
+As an ordered pair, the $y$-intercept is $(0, 3)$.

 (f).